 - Encoders are advised to use caution when considering encoding soundings that are shoaler than the range of depth of the surrounding depth area, as Sounding features will not be displayed when utilising some ECDIS display settings.
 Where it is considered that a sounding that is shoaler than the range of depth of the surrounding depth area may be a hazard to navigation, encoders should preferably conduct further investigation of source material in order to encode additional depth contour and depth area information more relevant to the sounding.
-Alternatively, encoders may consider using an alternate feature (for example Obstruction) to encode the depth. - The attribute technique of vertical measurement must only be populated for Sounding features if it is different from the value of technique of vertical measurement encoded on an overlapping Quality of Survey feature (see clause X.X); and the information is considered to be important to navigation. - Where Sounding features are covered by the meta feature Quality of Survey (see clause X.X), the attribute quality of vertical measurement must not be populated unless different from the value of quality of vertical measurement populated for the Quality of Survey. - For depths indicated as no bottom found, see clause X.X.
+Alternatively, encoders may consider using an alternate feature (for example Obstruction) to encode the depth. - The attribute technique of vertical measurement must only be populated for Sounding features if it is different from the value of technique of vertical measurement encoded on an overlapping Quality of Survey feature (see clause 3.10); and the information is considered to be important to navigation. - Where Sounding features are covered by the meta feature Quality of Survey, the attribute quality of vertical measurement must not be populated unless different from the value of quality of vertical measurement populated for the Quality of Survey. - For depths indicated as no bottom found, see clause 11.8.

-Distinction: Depth area; depth - no bottom found; obstruction; underwater/awash rock; wreck.
+Distinction: Depth area; Depth - No Bottom Found; Obstruction; Underwater/Awash Rock; Wreck.